lengau/snappify/README.md

 For forwards compatibility, it should accept additional parameters.
 It must be able to run on the [latest Ubuntu runner image](https://github.com/actions/runner-images) with no additional software installed.
 (If additional software is needed, it may install it.
-But this is the responsibility of the prep script.)
+This is the responsibility of the prep script.)

 In most cases, the upstream release tag and the release tag will be the same.